 Board of Directors of The Planetary Society; Professor Emeritus, George Washington University

-Dr. John Logsdon is Professor Emeritus of Political Science and International Affairs at George Washington University’s Elliott School of International Affairs.
+Dr. Logsdon is Professor Emeritus of Political Science and International Affairs at George Washington University’s Elliott School of International Affairs.
+Prior to his leaving active faculty status in June 2008, he was on the faculty of the George Washington University for 38 years; before that, he taught at the Catholic University of America for four years.
 He was the founder in 1987 and long-time Director of GW’s Space Policy Institute.
-He has also been a faculty member of the International Space University since 1989.
+From 1983-2001, he was also Director of the School’s Center for International Science and Technology Policy.
+He was also a faculty member of the International Space University from 1988-2020.
+During 2008-2009, he held the Charles A. Lindbergh Chair in Aerospace History at the Smithsonian Institution National Air and Space Museum.
 He holds a B.S. in Physics from Xavier University (1960) and a Ph.D. in Political Science from New York University (1970).

 Society Board Member John Logsdon describes how the decisions made by Richard Nixon in late 1969 and early 1970 effectively ended human exploration beyond Earth orbit for the indefinite future.

 Although Neil Armstrong may have passed away, his name will be part of human history forever.

 Latest Planetary Radio Appearances

 Mat Kaplan reports from the 2019 NIAC Symposium, a showcase of NASA-funded technologies hoping to revolutionize space exploration.